SylvesterOgaOgaji/tech-environment-setup/README.md

 # Tech-Environment-Setup

-This installation guide is designed to help DevOps students like me set up all the essential tools and accounts I need.
-It provides clear, step-by-step instructions for installing key software like Git, Visual Studio Code (VS Code), and VirtualBox, as well as setting up important accounts such as AWS and GitHub.
+## Introduction

+This is a step-by-step guide for the installation of neccessary tools and creation of accounts needed for the DevOps programmes.
+This project provides detailed instructions for the installation of Visual studio, Git, Virtual Box and Ubuntu on Virtual Box (Windows).
+Also the creation of neccessary accounts such as Github and Amazon Web Services (AWS) accounts.

  ## Tools needed to be Installed include the following: